flagcamp-pegasus/TravelPlanner/Functuonality.md

 #### *Algorithm*
-1. build a map with user's selection, segment them into k buckets:
+1. build a map with user's selection, node weight is visit duration for each places, edge weight is travel time when arrive the places

+2. segment them into k buckets:

     say we want to know where should we put the cur node, t = today's current total visit time, t = edgeweight + nodeweight